FriedrichFroebel/cmanager/README.md

 ### Starting the application JAR file

-Run `java -jar cm-0.4.1.jar` from the directory containing the JAR file.
+Run `java -jar cm-0.1.2.jar` from the directory containing the JAR file.
+Replace `0.1.2` with the corresponding version number.

 ### Starting the Java-independent package